Diethood » Recipes » Desserts » Lemon Cheesecake Crescent Rolls

 Instructions

-• Transfer triangles to wax paper lined plate.
+• Transfer the triangles to the wax paper-lined baking sheet.
+Use two baking sheets if necessary.
 Set aside.

-• In your mixer's bowl, beat cream cheese, sugar and flour until well combined.
+• In your mixer's bowl, beat the softened cream cheese, sugar, and flour until well combined.

-• Add egg yolk and beat until incorporated.
+• Add in the egg yolk and beat until incorporated.

-• With mixer on, add lemon zest and vanilla; mix until smooth and thoroughly combined.
+• With the mixer on, add the lemon zest and vanilla, and continue to mix until completely smooth and thoroughly combined.

-• Place 1 heaping tablespoon of filling at center of wide end of each triangle.
+• Place 1 heaping tablespoon of filling at the center of the wide end of each triangle.

-• Starting at the wide end, roll to opposite point; pinch edges to seal.
+• Starting at the wide end, roll the dough to the opposite point and pinch the edges to seal.

-• Keep rolls pointed side down and curve into crescent shape.
+• Keep rolls pointed side down and slightly curve the sides to resemble a crescent shape.

 • Place in the freezer for 30 minutes.